Kagebounshin/game-rating-site/README.md

 ### Resolved Bugs

 - When [deleting](static/img/img-readme/bug05.png) an object from your backlog, the one that is at the top of the list gets [deleted](static/img/img-readme/bug05.png), not the one that I've choosed.
 The problem came once I've added a modal wich just checks if you really want to delete the current object.
 If I remove the modal, then it's back to normal, the choosen object gets deleted.
 Went to slack, figured that somebody have had this problem before, and yes.
 So it basically generates a modal for every item in the loop.
-Becouse I didn't give each modal and a link instance a unique id, it jsut always triggers one and the same modal.
+Becouse I didn't give each modal and a link instance a unique id, it just always triggers one and the same modal the first modal in the loop, so thats why the top object always got deleted.
 So by adding [{{loop.index}}](static/img/img-readme/bugResolved01.png) to the modal ID both in the a link and modal.
+Each object in the backlog got it' s own unique ID.

 ## Deployment